Meal Planning Can Help Save You $1,600 a Year on Your Grocery Budget!

 As a super duper busy mom (aren’t we all?), one of the things I hate most is standing in front of the fridge trying to decide what to fix.
 When this happens, my mind immediately goes blank; nothing in the refrigerator looks good to eat.
 In the past, I would waste maybe 10-30 minutes a day just trying to decide what to make.
 What a waste!

-By meal planning, you always know because you posted the weekly menu on the fridge!
+By having a weekly meal plan, you always know because you posted the weekly menu on the fridge!
 And what’s better is that your family never needs to ask you, “what’s for dinner?”

 Resources to meal planning on a budget

 Luckily, many women have masted the art of meal planning (hey, no reason that we need to reinvent the wheel!).
 So let’s dive in to see how others have meal planned on a budget.